datacentricdesign/iob22/computational-thinking/01-calculator/step6-recap.md

 You completed the first assignment: you taught the computer how to ask for inputs, convert these inputs from text into numbers, sum them and tell the user what the result is.

-On the way, you used algorithms to write in plain English what you want to teach the computer.
-This is an important practice to make sure you know what you want the computer to do.
+On the way, you used algorithms to write what you wanted to teach the computer in plain English.
+This step is essential to know what you want the computer to do.

-Once you formulated your algorithm, you can always ask _Google_ if there are elements you do not know how to write in Python (or in another language).
+Once you have formulated your algorithm, you can always ask _Google_ for the elements you don't know how to write in Python (or in another language).
 For instance, similar to the search of `type`, you could have looked it up on _Google_: _Python how to convert text into integer_.
-This is why it is important to always think in terms of an algorithm before writing code.
+It is why it is critical to always think in terms of an algorithm before writing code.
 It helps us figure out what we want the computer to do.

-Did not have enough from this assignment?
+Didn't you have enough from this assignment?
 Do you feel comfortable going further?
 There are a few steps you can take to improve this code.

 # Extra Task 6.1 Accept decimal numbers